Mealman1551/ArchivedDataCodec/README.md

 - zlib
 - tkinter
 - socket
+- time
+- progress
+- progress.bar

 ### Additional Installation Requirements

-Most of these libraries are included in the default Python installation.
-However, on some systems, `tkinter` may need to be installed separately.
+Some of these libraries are included in the default Python installation.

-The `socket` module needs to be installed separately on some systems.
+The `socket`, `tkinter`, `progress`, and `progress.bar` modules need to be installed separately on some systems.

 ###### © 2025 Mealman1551